-Our club has chosen to split nature images into 2 categories and define what is acceptable in each category.
-See Appendix 3 for CAPA rules governing most External Nature competitions.
+Our club has chosen to split nature images into 2 categories and will follow CAPA rules as outlined below and in Appendix 3.

-NATURAL WORLD ALLOWED NOT ALLOWED Wild flowers & un-cultivated plants including fungi and algae Cultivated Plants - eg. Garden flowers, images of farm land should be entered in Open Category Landscapes , Geological Formations , , , Weather Phenomena Astronomy - Night-time sky including time-lapse Adjustments to colour, contrast, white balance etc. All adjustments must appear natural.
-Remove pictorial elements. e.g., stray leaf or twig, blurring of background Adding new pictorial elements to image is not allowed Cropping - any amount HDR , Focus Stacking Filters adding texture or special effects Stitched Images - e.g., panoramas Colour converted to Monochrome Infrared - either direct capture or derivations Removal of dust spots, digital noise Blurring of clouds or water due to slow shutter speed (not camera movement) Minimal hand-of-man or human elements may be present but nature elements must dominate.
-Human elements must not add to story or impact the image Hand of Man - see full description with examples on page 5 WILDLIF E ALLOWED NOT ALLOWED All wild animals, birds, insects, reptiles, sea creatures Domestic Animals, Farm animals, Pets Insect on cultivated flower is allowed if insect is primary subject of image.
-Living wild creatures in controlled conditions; zoos, game farms, aquariums Feral Animals Scientific tags or radio collars on wild animals are permissible Adjustments to colour, contrast, white balance etc. All adjustments must appear natural.
-Remove pictorial elements. e.g., stray leaf or twig, blurring of background Add new pictorial elements to image is not allowed Cropping - any amount HDR , Focus Stacking Filters adding texture or special effects Stitched Images - e.g., panoramas Colour converted to Monochrome Infrared - either direct capture or derivations Removal of dust spots, digital noise Blurring of clouds or water dues to slow shutter speed (not camera movement) Minimal hand-of-man may be present but Wildlife elements must dominate.
-Human element can only be part of creature's natural or adapted environment - e.g., Barn owls in barn; raptor on fence post, bugs on garden flower.
-The human elements must not add to story or impact the image Hand of Man - see full description with examples on page 5
+NATURAL WORLD ALLOWED NOT ALLOWED Wild flowers & un-cultivated plants including fungi and algae No cultivated plants - e.g. Garden flowers; images of farm land should be entered in Open Category Landscapes, geological formations Water/seascapes No boats, buoys, docks etc. Weather phenomena Astronomy - night-time sky including time-lapse Adjustments to colour, contrast, white balance etc. All adjustments must appear natural.
+Adding/removing pictorial elements to/from an image is not allowed Cropping - any amount No stitched images (panoramas) HDR, focus stacking No filters adding texture or special effects Colour converted to monochrome No Infrared - either direct capture or derivations Removal of dust spots, digital noise Blurring of clouds or water due to slow shutter speed (not camera movement) No telephone/power lines, jet trails, aircraft, etc. ALLOWED NOT ALLOWED All wild animals, birds, insects, reptiles, sea creatures No domestic animals, Farm animals, Pets Insect on cultivated flower is allowed if insect is primary subject of image Living wild creatures in controlled conditions; zoos, game farms, aquariums as long as there is no visible hand-of-man No feral animals, stuffed animals The only hand-of-man elements allowed are structures such as barns with barn owls, which are part of the animal's natural environment Scientific tags or radio collars on wild animals are permissible Adjustments to colour, contrast, white balance etc. All Adding/removing pictorial elements to/from an adjustments must appear natural image is not allowed Cropping - any amount No vignettes HDR, focus stacking No filters adding texture or special effects Colour converted to Monochrome No infrared - either direct capture or derivations Removal of dust spots, digital noise Blurring of clouds or water dues to slow shutter speed (not camera movement) No telephone/power lines, jet trails, aircraft, etc.